-The 8943CF module is a four channel electrical to optical converter (dual transmitter) with both electrical and fiber optic outputs.
-The module can accommodate a variety of high definition video inputs up to 3 Gb/s as well as DVB/ASI, AES, and MADI interfaces.
+The 8943FC module is a four channel optical to electrical converter (receiver) with four optical input channels each with two electrical BNC outputs.
+The module can accommodate a variety of high definition video inputs up to 3 Gb/s as well as DVB/ASI, AES, and MADI interfaces..